Brendan Canty

-Brendan John Canty (born March 9, 1966, in Teaneck, New Jersey) is an American musician, composer, producer and film maker, best known as the drummer for the band Fugazi.
+Brendan John Canty (born March 9, 1966) is an American musician, composer, producer and filmmaker, best known as the drummer for the band Fugazi.

-In 2007, Stylus Magazine ranked Canty at #29 on the list of "50 Greatest Rock Drummers".
+In 2007, Stylus Magazine ranked Canty at No. 29 on the list of "50 Greatest Rock Drummers".

 Biography

 Early years, Rites of Spring

-Brendan Canty began playing drums at the age of 15, debuting in Washington DC Dischord Records band Deadline, one of the signature bands of the early DC hardcore scene in the summer of 1981.
-They recorded a demo at Inner Ear Studios that Fall, and from those sessions three tracks were used on the Dischord "Flex Your Head" compilation.
+Brendan Canty was born in Teaneck, New Jersey, and grew up in the Cleveland Park neighborhood of Washington, D.C., where his family moved when he was 10 months old.
+He began playing drums at the age of 15, debuting in Dischord Records band Deadline, one of the signature bands of the early D.C. hardcore scene in the summer of 1981.
+They recorded a demo at Inner Ear Studios that fall, and from those sessions three tracks were used on the Dischord "Flex Your Head" compilation.
 After playing a number of shows through the following year, Deadline recorded one more session at Inner Ear in August 1982, just prior to disbanding.
-Canty continued his musical career in 1985 with Dischord band Rites of Spring, after which he played drums in one on/off reunion group One Last Wish, and Happy Go Licky.
+Canty continued his musical career in 1985 with Dischord band Rites of Spring, after which he played in One Last Wish and Happy Go Licky.

 Fugazi

-Canty was a founding member of Fugazi, as their drummer, from 1987 and recorded and toured with the group until their "indefinite hiatus" in 2003.
+Canty was a near-original member of Fugazi as their drummer, replacing original drummer Colin Sears.
+Canty joined the band in 1987.
+He recorded and toured with the group until their "indefinite hiatus" in 2003.

 Many of Fugazi's songs since Repeater are based on guitar riffs introduced at rehearsals by Canty.
 An adept multi-instrumentalist, Canty also writes songs on piano (he plays a skeletal version of "Bed for the Scraping" on the Instrument DVD), as well as bass lines for some songs.
 He is also noted for using a large farmers bell as part of his drum kit.